-Pulmonary cryptococcosis is a fungal infection caused by Cryptococcus gattii and C neoformans.
+Pulmonary cryptococcosis is a form of pulmonary fungal infection caused by Cryptococcus gattii and C. neoformans.
 The respiratory tract is the principal route of entry for infection via inhalation of fungal spores.

 Cryptococcosis predominantly occurs in immunocompromised patients but can also be seen in immunocompetent hosts, particularly, those exposed to avian (e.g. pigeon) droppings.
 The spectrum of pulmonary cryptococcosis depends on the host's defenses.